 I'm sitting at a local church, getting ready to cover a Christmas concert with a well-known Christian artist and I should be really happy.
 But I'm not.
 I'm sad.
 I'm incredibly sad.

 What gets to me the most is there's no reason to be sad.
 It's been 2 1/2 years since I was diagnosed with Bipolar Type 2 and even before I knew I had it, I've had these cycles of depression and hypomania for as long as I can remember (it just took a while to be diagnosed).

 So, in other words, this isn't new.
 I know that this will eventually go away.
 I also know there's not much I can do to make it go away...
 I can just ride it out.

-But it truly sucks that it's the worst it's been in a while during the holidays...
+But it truly sucks that it's the worst it's been in a while - and it's during the holidays...

 December 18 (morning)...

 It's my dad's 84th birthday.
 My family is meeting at a Mexican restaurant and then they are coming back to our house (I live with my parents) to celebrate.

 However, I'm still in a low cycle.
 It's difficult for me to socialize on my best day - and this is DEFINITELY not my best day.
 I dread having to hang out with the family as no one understands me and I know I'll be judged for not being social.

 December 18 (afternoon)...

 "Well, that went swimmingly," she said very sarcastically.